guirodrigues9876/food-explorer/README.md

 To access the user interface, use the following login information:

 User:
--Email: user@email.com
+- Email: user@email.com
--Password: user123
+- Password: user123

 To access the admin interface, use the following login information:

 Admin:

--Email: admin@email.com
+- Email: admin@email.com
--Password: admin123
+- Password: admin123

 <p align="center">